 If you want to create a successful newsletter, consistency is key.
 This applies to the layout and structure of your newsletter, as well as how often you distribute it.
-When drafting your newsletter, pick a layout, font and color scheme, and stick with it!
+When drafting your newsletter, remember to include all of the elements of email design.
+Pick a layout, font and color scheme, and stick with it!
 Also, don’t forget to include your logo, phone number, social media links and any other relevant details in every newsletter.
-By keeping your newsletter style consistent, your customers will come to recognize and appreciate its unique look.
+By keeping your newsletter design consistent, your customers will come to recognize and appreciate its unique look.

 When it comes to distribution, newsletters should be sent out on a regular basis.
 Once a week is a usually a good general rule of thumb, but it will depend on your company and the goals you hope to achieve with your newsletter.
 Sending out daily newsletters is almost never a good idea, as you will end up annoying or boring your customers.
 Timing consistency is also something to consider.
 Morning is usually agreed to be the best time of day to send out newsletters due to the influx of people who check their email during this time.
 While it’s important to distribute regularly, don’t send out a newsletter just to send out a newsletter.
 If you don’t have something to say, don’t say anything at all!

 Double Check Spelling & Grammar